Can Optimization Trajectories Explain Multi-Task Transfer?: Background and Preliminaries

 To improve the performance of multi-task learning, prior work has focused on developing specialized multi-task optimizers~\citep[SMTOs,][]{kurin2022mt} which aim to improve multi-task optimization by mitigating task conflict during training.
-Although these methods hope to improve the generalization of multi-task models, they directly target ways to improve minimization of \autoref{eq:mtl-objective} by addressing conflict between tasks during training~\citep[][{\it inter alia.}]{nash-mtl,cagrad,gradDrop,javaloy2021rotograd}.\footnote{ For example, methods like PCGrad~\citep{pcgrad-yu2020gradient,gradvaccine-wang2020gradient} are motivated by aligning task gradient directions such that convergence on all tasks is faster and avoids local minima.} However, in deep learning better training loss minimization does not always lead to better generalization~\citep[e.g.][]{smith2020noisecurvature} and indeed \citet{kurin2022mt} and \citet{xin2022mto} recently demonstrated that SMTOs often do {\it not} improve multi-task performance over the UMTG.
-In this work we empirically study {\it how} gradient conflict impacts task optimization, and whether this impact can explain the generalization effects of MTL.
+Although these methods hope to improve the {\it generalization} of multi-task models, they directly target ways to improve {\it minimization of} \autoref{eq:mtl-objective} by addressing conflict between tasks during training~\citep[][{\it inter alia.}]{nash-mtl,cagrad,gradDrop,javaloy2021rotograd}.\footnote{ For example, methods like PCGrad~\citep{pcgrad-yu2020gradient,gradvaccine-wang2020gradient} are motivated by aligning task gradient directions such that convergence on all tasks is faster and avoids local minima.} However, in deep learning better training loss minimization does not always lead to better generalization~\citep[e.g.][]{smith2020noisecurvature} and indeed \citet{kurin2022mt} and \citet{xin2022mto} recently demonstrated that SMTOs often do {\it not} improve multi-task performance over the UMTG.
+In this work we empirically study {\it how} gradient conflict impacts task optimization, and whether this impact can explain the effect of multi-task learning on task {\it generalization}.